Master of Science in Nursing (MSN)

 Students will understand the basics pertaining to drugs used for both therapeutic and addictive purposes in the mental health world.
 At the outset, the course will present the basic structures of the nervous system necessary to understand the pharmacokinetics and pharmacodynamics of psychoactive drugs.
 Many psychoactive drugs are used for therapeutic purposes.
 Other psychoactive drugs, even though prescribed for therapeutic purposes, become the objects of addiction.
 The second phase of the course treats the major classes of drugs used for therapeutic purposes: antidepressants, antipsychotics, mood stabilizers, anxiolytics/hypnotics, and stimulants.
 In this phase of the class, the actions, side effects, and risks of the various drugs will be considered.
 This phase will also treat special topics such as promoting adherence, and how to monitor the clients' response to medications.
 The third phase of the course devotes itself to the drugs of addiction such as alcohol, cocaine, opioids, and stimulants.
 The medications used in the treatment of addictions will be presented in this section.

 Prerequisite(s): MHNP MSN students: MSN-622 and MSN-623 completed.
-Post-Master's certificate students: MSN-600A, MSN-622 & MSN-623 completed.
+Post-Master's certificate students: MSN-600A, MSN-622 & MSN-623 completed or approved transfer equivalent.

 MSN-631 Adv Hlth & Physical Assessment (3 credits)